-Reading a book as part of a bedtime routine is really important.
-Reading helps the wind down process.
-It’s a transition from a busy day to the land of nod.
+Reading a book as part of a bedtime routine is so really important.
+Reading helps the wind down process, it's a transition from a busy day to the land of nod.
 And as we know routines reduce cortisol, the stress hormone and increase endorphins, the feel good hormone.

 Babies appreciate a bedtime story from 6 weeks to 3 months old.
-It’s also good to think about your bedtime routine and what it should look like.
+It's also good to think about your bedtime routine and what it should look like.
 Maybe a bath, massage and a milk feed.
-Try and do most of it in the same order and keep away from the TV as this interferes with the neurotransmitter, melatonin that helps baby get to sleep and stay asleep.
+Doing the routine in the same order and keep your baby and infant, especially the under two's away from the TV as this interferes with the neurotransmitter, melatonin helping baby get to sleep and stay asleep.

-One story, milk feed and then a second storybook and then down to sleep sometime around 6:30pm but responding to tired signs.
+One story, milk feed and then a second storybook with a sleep theme, then down to sleep sometime around 6:30pm but responding to tired signs.

-I find a book just before bed separates out the feeding and sleeping and reduces the chance of baby falling to sleep before being put in the cot.
+A book just before bed separates out the feeding and sleeping and reduces the chance of baby falling to sleep feeding before being put in the cot.

-By having a regular bedtime book that helps the process.
+Having a regular bedtime book helps the process.
 Babies and children learn by repetition.
-It’s really important that the story is not too long and not too many words.
+It's really important the story is not too long and not too many words.
 Babies have a low boredom threshold!
-Maybe only a sentence or two each page with lots of pictures and not too long, 10-15 pages.
+Only a sentence or two on each page with lots of pictures and not too long, 10-15 pages.

-I like to point to the words as I’m reading, so putting your finger underneath the words as they’re being read really helps your baby and learning.
-It’s also good to point out a few other things on the page and talk about them.
+Sit your baby on your lap facing outwards and point to the words as you're reading.
+Putting your finger underneath the words as they're being read helps your baby and learning.
+It's related to patterns and sequences and an early introduction to maths.
+Then point out a few other things on the page and talk about them.

-It’s also helpful if sleep is a theme in the book.
+It's also helpful if sleep is a theme in the last book directly before bed.